kryptokrauts/aepp-sdk-java/README.md

 PostTxResponse txResponse = transactionService.postTransaction( signedTx ).blockingGet();
 ```
 ### Example code to generate a HD wallet
+The implementation of hd wallets is based on [bitcoinj](https://github.com/bitcoinj/bitcoinj)

-:exclamation: Altough possible, it's not recommended to create the hd wallet based on a user choosen list of mnemonic words, because this will lack randomisity.
+Altough possible, it's not recommended to create the hd wallet based on a user choosen list of mnemonic words, because this will lack randomisity.
 Additionally it's strongly recommend to set password, which additionally salts the mnemonic phrase and increases security.
 All derived keys should be created with the hardended flag.
 Otherwise it is possible to reconstruct all descendent private and public keys from a known private key and all descendent public keys from a known public key.

 ```